alecrios/css-style-guide/README.md

 ### One property per line

-Writing multiple properties on a single line reduces readability.
+Write each property on its own line to improve readability.

 ``` css
 /* Wrong */